medul6/indesign-layer-tool/README.md

 Localization
 -----------
-    At the moment the script is mixed, english and german. with the documentation beeing in german but most used Strings in german.
+    At the moment the script is mixed, english and german. with the documentation beeing in english but most used Strings in german.

 Installation
 -----------